CUNGVANTHANG/Website-Task-Manager/Chapter 2.md

 Invalid (n > 1)
 ```

-**Exercise 2:** Write a program to print the even and odd numbers in the segment [a, b] and the number of even numbers and the number of odd numbers.
+**Exercise 2:** Write a program to print the even and odd numbers in the segment [a, b] and the number of even and odd elements.
 Know that a and b are two numbers entered from the keyboard

 Testcase 1:
 ```